psipred/psipred_react/README.md

 # TODO

-1. Move tooltip strings to the top level state and replace them with this.props references in `mainform.js` AND `results.js`
-2. Add proper names for each algorithm to top level state and replace all refs to these across the site.
-3. move dmp, dompred, bioserf alerts to single master function out of `mainform.js` and `results.js`
-4. Each component class gets its own file?
-5. `seq_job_list` and `struct_job_list` in `checkform.js` could inherit these lists from the global state set in index.js
-6. in model/index.js there is a correct use of fetch with async/await to synchronously make a request.
-Should replace all xmlhttprequest uses with this pattern.
+1. in model/index.js there is a correct use of fetch with async/await to synchronously make a request.
+Should replace all httprequest uses with this pattern.
-7. Check errors are inserted in to page correctly, not just the pop up
+2. Check errors are inserted in to page correctly, not just the pop up
-8. Ensure the stuff for the versioning is correctly captured.
+3. Ensure the stuff for the versioning is correctly captured.
-9. ensure emembed and mempack work (need to use staging to debug as won't compile)
+4. ensure emembed and mempack work (need to use staging to debug as won't compile)
-10. Check passing the commandline options is actually working
-11. I guess in theory `results_sequence.js` and `results_structure.js` could be combined in to a single file/class.
-I think that would make things a bit too hairy and cumbersome but go for it if you fancy
-12. Arguably everything in the `requests_helper` should got to `shared/`
-13. DRY out all the uses of 3Dmol, lift the `display_structure()` function from `psipred_javascript/ractive_helpers/ractive_helpers.js`
+5. DRY out all the uses of 3Dmol, lift the `display_structure()` function from `psipred_javascript/ractive_helpers/ractive_helpers.js`
-14. Fix any hard coded paths in msa and model
+6. Fix any hard coded paths in msa and model
-15. Set polling time correctly in `results_sequence.js` and `results_structure.js`
+7. Set polling time correctly in `results_sequence.js` and `results_structure.js`